 If you are designing using a vector program (such as Illustrator or InkScape), you should send us your PDFs with embedded fonts and the appropriate flattening options on.

-If you are using Photoshop but there are no photos involved in your work, you may want to consider using a vector program like Illustrator or Inkscape, the latter which is a free program similar to Illustrator.
+If you are using Photoshop but there are no photos involved in your work, you may want to consider using a vector program like Illustrator or Inkscape, the latter of which is a free program similar to Illustrator.
 There is a learning curve, but most artists would agree that the switch is worthwhile.